B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/LoadSchema.rst

   +----------+--------------+---------------------------------------------------+

 It is not necessary to provide both annotation types for each locus nor for every locus.
-If no information is provided N/A will be automatically shown in the :doc:`locus_details` page.
+If no information is provided N/A will be automatically shown in the locus details page in Chewie-NS.

 Basic Usage
 -----------

-To upload a schema for *Escherichia coli*, we could run one of the following commands
+To upload a schema for *Escherichia coli*, we could run one of the following commands:

 - Providing the species ID: